 Talking about feelings is very sensitive, and children's experiences related to violence, displacement and other traumatic events may come up.
 Be aware of which children struggle to stay still and work with them after school hours or while children are doing individual work in other classes.
-Encourage these children to take up belly-breathing techniques and other techniques to help them calm down.
-You may need to work with them after class, and be prepared to refer them to appropriate services if necessary.
+Encourage these children to take up bellybreathing techniques and other techniques to help them calm down.
+You may need to work with them appropriate services if necessary.